 Most high school students spend their summers hanging out with friends, catching up on TV and working part-time jobs…..

-SEP’s high school programs are only open to students from SFUSD, SF charter schools, or College Track San Francisco
+SEP’s high school programs are only open to students from SFUSD or SF charter schools

 Through SEP’s High School Intern Program, high school students learn how to conduct biomedical research during an 8-week paid summer internship at UC San Francisco.
 Students are matched with a scientist mentor who guides their learning of science content and skills to complete a unique research project.
 Learn more below.